 Automatic Background Suppression: How It Works

-An HCR probe set comprises multiple probe pairs that hybridize to different subsequences along the RNA target.
-HCR initiator i1 is split between each pair of probes such that only probe pairs that hybridize specifically to the target RNA colocalize the full HCR initiator i1.
-Probes that bind non-specifically do not colocalize full HCR initiator i1 and do not trigger HCR.
+An HCR™ probe set comprises multiple probe pairs that hybridize to different subsequences along the RNA target.
+Initiator i1 is split between each pair of probes such that only probe pairs that hybridize specifically to the target RNA colocalize the full initiator i1.
+Probes that bind non-specifically do not colocalize full initiator i1 and do not trigger amplification.

-An HCR amplifier comprises metastable fluorescent HCR hairpins h1 and h2.
-Specifically bound probe pairs that colocalize full HCR initiator i1 trigger growth of a tethered fluorescent HCR amplification polymer.
-Hairpins that bind non-specifically are kinetically trapped and do not trigger HCR.
+An HCR™ amplifier comprises metastable fluorescent hairpins h1 and h2.
+Specifically bound probe pairs that colocalize full initiator i1 trigger growth of a tethered fluorescent amplification polymer.
+Hairpins that bind non-specifically are kinetically trapped and do not trigger amplification.

 Quantitative RNA Analysis Modes